smidas/radagen/README.md

 [![Build Status](https://travis-ci.org/smidas/radagen.svg?branch=master)](https://travis-ci.org/smidas/radagen)

-Radagen is a psuedo random data generator library for the Ruby language and was build with two primary design goals: *composition* and *sizing*.
+Radagen is a psuedo random data generator library for the Ruby language built with two primary design goals: *composition* and *sizing*.
 These two properties allow this library to be used in a range of different applications from simple test data generation, model checking, fuzz testing, database seeding to the foundation of a generative/property based testing framework.

 ## Requirements
 - Ruby 2.0+